neu-pdi/cs2100-public-resources/src/pages/syllabus.md

 - serve students throughout their careers

 ## Prerequisite Skills
-Students who have not taken CS 2000 will need to demonstrate a passing knowledge of the following topics to be placed into this course:
+Students who have not taken CS 2000 will need a passing knowledge of the following topics to succeed in this course:
 - Variables and operations
   - Arithmetic
   - String operations